adameehan8921-debug/wedland-weddings/README.md

-# Wedland Weddings ðŸŒ¿âœ¨
+# Wedland Weddings 🌿✨

 **Royal Ethnic Curation & Legacy Textiles**

 Wedland Weddings is a premium e-commerce platform dedicated to the finest wedding ethnic wear.
-From masterfully woven sarees to bespoke kurtis, each piece in our archive is curated for those who value heritage, elegance, and distinct craftsmanship.

 ---

+## 📥 Download the Code
+To download the complete source code as a ZIP file:
+1. Open the **Settings** menu in AI Studio (top-right gear icon).
+2. Go to **Export**.
+3. Select **Export to ZIP**.

+---

-## ðŸ›ï¸ Features
+## 🏛️ Features

 - **Immersive Narrative UI**: A dark-themed, cinematic shopping experience using modern aesthetic principles.
 - **Archive Explorer**: Effortlessly browse through legacy collections with smooth animations.